thanhqtran/imf.qpm/README.md

 Please go to the site and enroll if you are interested.

 The data is likely for the Czech Republic.
+(A special training materials for Vietnam is [here](https://github.com/thanhqtran/imf.qpm/blob/main/vcb.pdf))

 ## What I added